 Applying a pre-emergent herbicide can serve as an insurance policy on the off chance the yard suddenly loses its luster.

 Pre-emergent products kill weeds before they are able to grow above the soil.
+When is the right time to apply pre-emergent herbicides?
 Timing is very important!
 Apply pre-emergents just before the soil reaches 55+ degrees, just before the seeds begin to germinate in the soil.
 Please follow the product label for mowing restrictions prior to and after herbicide applications as mowing can negatively impact the efficacy of the herbicide.

 You can choose many different types of post-emergent products kill already-growing weeds.
 Note that some selective post-emergent will not harm foliage other than the target weed.
 While non-selective will kill any plant it comes in contact with, including your grass.
 Please be refer to the product label for mowing restrictions prior to and after herbicide applications.
 Using a post emergent can be used as early as April in warm regions.